Houzkin/TreeStructures/README.md

 Over 60 extension methods for ITreeNode<T> are defined, including various overloads.
 Examples include:

 Enumeration: Preorder, Levelorder, all traversal methods, Leafs, Ancestors, DiscendArrivals, DescendTraces, etc.

 Navigation: Root, NextSibling, LastSibling, etc.

 Editing: Starting with TryAddChild, Try○○Child, Disassemble, RemoveAllDescendant, etc.

 Parameter Retrieval: NodeIndex, NodePath, Height, Depth, etc.

 Predicate Methods: IsDescendantOf, IsAncestorOf, IsRoot, etc.

-Conversion: ToNodeMap, ToSerializableNodeMap, ToTreeDiagram Assembly Methods: Convert, AssembleTree, AssembleAsNAryTree Mutual References Between Parent and Child Nodes Mutual references between parent and child nodes are handled by base classes (TreeNodeBase or CompositeWrapper).
+Conversion: ToNodeMap, ToSerializableNodeMap, ToTreeDiagram

+Assembly Methods: Convert, AssembleTree, AssembleAsNAryTree

+### Mutual References Between Parent and Child Nodes
+Mutual references between parent and child nodes are handled by base classes (TreeNodeBase or CompositeWrapper).
 You can customize this behavior by overriding protected methods such as RemoveChildProcess, InsertChildProcess, etc.

 ### Classes Forming a Tree Structure and Their Generality
-If you want fine customization, use TreeNodeBase.
-For general data structures or containers, use TreeNode or ObservableTreeNode.
-If you want a tree with a fixed number of branches and treat empty nodes as null, use NAryTreeNode.
-If you want an object or tree structure forming the Composite pattern, or if you want to use it as a wrapper class with the ability to temporarily pause/resume the instance and dispose of it (e.g., ViewModel in MVVM), use (Composite | TreeNode)Wrapper or (Composite | TreeNode)Imitator.
+If you want to customize in detail, use TreeNodeBase.

+For a GeneralTree, if you want to use it as a data structure or container for data, use TreeNode or ObservableTreeNode.

+If you want to use an N-Ary Tree with a fixed number of branches and empty nodes set to null, use NAryTreeNode.

+If you want to use an object or tree structure that forms the Composite pattern, use (Composite | TreeNode) Wrapper.

+If you need a Wrapper that, in addition to its wrapper functionality, can temporarily pause/resume instance disposal and wrapping, as is the case with ViewModel in MVVM, use (Composite | TreeNode) Imitator.
+Inherit and use each as needed.

 ### Compatibility with Other Libraries
 In TreeNodeBase and its derived types, you can customize the collections used internally and those exposed externally by overriding the Setup(Inner | Public)ChildCollection methods.